yukatana/nodejs-ecommerce/README.md

 > npm run start -- -p 8000 -m cluster

 The default value for port is 8080, and the default mode is fork mode.

+## Want to test it?
+In the root directory, you will find the /tests folder with a Postman test collection in it.
+Feel free to import it to your Postman instance to try all the available endpoints.